 Every home is designed differently.
 Take the time to carefully review the water problems in your basement and decide which waterproofing solutions are ideal for your property.
 One, two, or all of these basement waterproofing solutions may be necessary to make your subterranean space a dry place you can use as a reliable storage area or a true extension of the home.

 Before you can transform any basement into a relaxing family retreat or a usable storage space, waterproofing measures need to be taken.
-Without proper preparation, water and moisture can enter the space, causing mold, mildew, and damage to the home.
+Without proper preparation, water and moisture can enter the space.
+This leads to mold, mildew, and damage to the home.
 Once the waterproofing is complete, complete your basement refinishing project.
-Luxury vinyl flooring makes a great choice because it provides the sophisticated look of hardwood with the added benefit of being completely resistant to water and moisture.
+Luxury vinyl flooring makes a great choice.
+It provides the sophisticated look of hardwood with the added benefit of being completely resistant to water and moisture.